Hi there, I’m Dexter Zhuang. I’m a tech career coach, product manager, and wellness enthusiast based in San Francisco.

 This work —the product of much sweat and toil— is what enabled me to catalog a deep library of insightful career frameworks, strategies, and tools that I still use to this day.

 But I didn’t stop at just documentation, because what’s so useful about a strategy if it only works as a theory and doesn’t hold up to the litmus test of reality?

-So I pressure-tested each framework, strategy, and tool —first, by putting them into practice in my own career; second, by sharing them with friends, colleagues, and clients to implement in their own lives and careers.
+So I pressure-tested each framework, strategy, and tool —first, by putting them into practice in my own tech career; second, by sharing them with friends, colleagues, and clients to implement in their own lives and careers.
 Putting each idea to the test, learning, and iterating.
 Constantly.

 And it has paid off.

 For 6+ years, I worked in the San Francisco tech industry for Dropbox and growth-stage startups backed by world-class VC firms such as Greylock Partners and Sequoia Capital.

 In these roles, I’ve been recognized as the #1 growth product manager at a fast-growing pre-IPO company, gotten promoted within 8 months of a new job, negotiated my own compensation to get tens of thousands of dollars of raises, and sat on the hiring side of 100+ interviews.